ugorji/android-conversation-backup/README.txt

 - MMS has not been tested. (not tested ... only in real device)
 - Support for onclick listener (for "backup all") - DONE
 - support delete - DONE
-- support email backup - DONE (not tested ... only in real device)
+- support sharing backup - DONE (not tested ... only in real device)

 Note that, for conversations involving more than just one person, they may be deleted when a deletion is done.
 This is because we now use the thread_ids to delete conversations (since that's the only way we could get things to work).